dr-cs/databases/slides/advanced-relational-design.md

         - add $X \rightarrow Z$ to $F^+$
 - **until** $F^+$ does not change any further

-This algorithm is instructive, but tedious and expensive and we present it mainly for conceptual understanding.
-Two sets of FDs are equivalent if they imply the same closure set of FDs.
+This algorithm is instructive, but tedious and expensive and mainly for conceptual understanding.
+Important concept: two sets of FDs are equivalent if they imply the same closure set of FDs.

 # Attribute Closure